By Sondre Rasch, Co-founder | Konsus

-Imagine only dealing with specialized and competent project managers, transforming your ideas into reality.
+Imagine dealing with only specialized and competent project managers, transforming your ideas into reality.

 Problem 2: Planning

 In companies, as in life, planning is hard.
-Some reasons are context-specific, but a universal problem is how we you allocate attention in daily life.
+Some reasons are context-specific, but a universal problem is how we allocate attention in daily life.

-Science shows that we over-allocate attention to whatever feels urgent and salient right now, making us forever postpone important, but not urgent projects.
+Science shows that we over-allocate attention to whatever feels urgent and salient right now, making us forever postpone important, but not urgent, projects.

 Solution: Request recurring projects